mhoban/rainbow_bridge/README.md

 <small>**`--controls [file]`**</small>: Specify sample names of negative field/extraction/filtration controls.
 Argument is a text file containing one sample ID per line.
 <small>**`--control-action [action]`**</small>: Action to perform on negative controls.
 Available options are 'remove' (remove all zOTUs found in negative controls), 'subtract' (subtract read counts of zOTUs found in negative controls), and 'decontam' (use the R package [decontam](https://github.com/benjjneb/decontam) to control for possible contamination) (default: 'remove')
-<small>**`--control-threshold [num]`**</small>: For the `remove` action, the minimum read count at which to retain potential contaminates (i.e., for zOTUs found in negative controls, retain if fewer than x reads).
+<small>**`--control-threshold [num]`**</small>: For the `remove` action, the minimum read count at which to retain potential contaminates (i.e., for zOTUs found in negative controls, retain if fewer than specified number of reads).
 For the `decontam` action, this value is passed to the the `isContaminant` function in decontam.
 See package documentation for more information. (default: 0/0.1)
 <small>**`--decontam-method [method]`**</small>: (for action = 'decontam' only') Method used for determining contaminates.
 Value is passed to the `method` argument of the `isContaminant` function in decontam.
 See package documentation for more information. (default: 'auto')
-<small>**`--dna-concentration [file]`**</small>: (for action = 'decontam' only') Tabluar file containing DNA concentrations of each sample in ng/ul.
+<small>**`--dna-concentration [file]`**</small>: (for action = 'decontam' only') Tabular file containing DNA concentrations of each sample in ng/ul.
 A file in .csv or .tsv format with two columns: `sample` and `concentration`.
 The first column contains sample IDs and the second column contains DNA concentrations.
 Passed to the `conc` argument of the `isContaminant` function in decontam.
 See package documentation for more information.

 ##### Abundance filtration and rarefaction